remydecoupes/covid19-tweets-mood-tetis/elasticsearch/analyse/sparqlquery.md

 ![mesh-results](img-markdown/mesh-results.png)
 ### explanation
 We want to retrieve 4 variables:
-* ?meshTerms: Termis in mesh that have a prefLabel matching 2 conditions (English and coronavirus)
+* ?meshTerms: Terms in mesh that have a prefLabel matching 2 conditions (English and coronavirus)
-* ?lable : The mesh term pref label that match 2 conditions (in filter)
+* ?label : The mesh term pref label that match 2 conditions (in filter)

 ### cURL
 This query could be retrieve using curl.
-It's very usefull for debugging.
+It's very useful for debugging.
-**Be carefull** cURL (with default option) doesn't follow redirection.
+**Be careful** cURL (with default option) doesn't follow redirection.
 However a lot of SPARQL Endpoint redirect to HTTPS.
 Be sure to give cURL an endpoint address without redirect (HTTP 301 Moved Permanently)
 #### Query
 ```
 curl -G https://id.nlm.nih.gov/mesh/sparql --data-urlencode query='